1 What is Cooperative AI?

 Tooltip Text

-Early work on interactions between AI agents was focused on Multi-Agent Reinforcement Learning (MARL), and such methods still have an important place in the field.
+A lot of prior work on interactions between AI agents was focused on multi-agent reinforcement learning (MARL), and such methods still have an important place in the field.
 (To continue engaging with this section it is not necessary to understand MARL in detail.)
 In recent years however the focus has shifted more to large language models (LLMs) as these have become increasingly useful, and it seems likely that the most advanced agents that will be deployed in the coming years will be built using LLMs.

 Tooltip Text

-Cooperation problems clearly predate the development of artificial intelligence; human cooperation at different scales is all about resolving social dilemmas for mutual benefit.
-While advanced AI introduces new risks of cooperation failure, there is also the potential that AI tools can be used to solve high-stakes cooperation better than we have been able to do so far.
+Cooperation problems clearly predate the development of AI; human cooperation at different scales is often about resolving social dilemmas for mutual benefit.
+While advanced AI introduces new risks of cooperation failure, there is also the potential that AI tools can be used to solve high-stakes cooperation problems better than we have been able to do so far.
 This is the subfield of cooperative AI called AI for human cooperation, and the next resource gives a taste of such work.
-Several of the concepts in this talk (e.g. mechanism design, norms and institutions) are central to work in cooperative AI both when focus is on human cooperation and when it is on AI agent interactions.
+The final resource of this section is a blogpost that is based on a research workshop that took place in July 2025 where experts worked on formulating visions of success for AI-facilitated cooperation and mapping out promising directions to work on.

 Tooltip Text